Mailbag: PEZ Reader Compliments!

 I am sorry I cannot comment on your previous year’s of coverage but I have to thank you for this years.
-Your brilliant writers bring the atmosphere of the tour into our homes as we drool at the scenery and competition on the TV.
-I think Lance did the race a huge favour returning to compete with the new blood.
-How many people watched just because he was back?
+Your brilliant writers bring the atmosphere of the Tour into our homes as we drool at the scenery and competition on the TV.

 I have to thank you for the photo of the last steep corner of Ventoux because I have been there.
 With the wind.
 As I watched and texted (?) my friends who were there with me we relived the whole experience.(Each of us up really early in our respective cabins on the Shuswap and Fernie).
 We were so thrilled that the race had come back to Ventoux after out ascent in 2006.
 We are somewhere between 40 and 50, female, avid cyclists, Mom’s and fans of the Tour even more so after this year and discovering the Pez.